-There are a few ways to find a Citibank routing number.
+There are a few ways to find a Citi routing number.
 If you remember which state you opened your account in, just use the chart.

 How To Find Your Routing Number on a Check

 Routing numbers typically appear in the lower left-hand corner of a check.
-See the graphic below that will show you where to find your Citibank routing number right in your checkbook.
+See the graphic below that will show you where to find your Citi routing number right in your checkbook.

 Banks Can Have Multiple Routing Numbers

 Banks aren’t tied to having just one routing number.
 Much like how big banks have different addresses for their branches across the nation, they often feature different routing numbers, too, to ensure accuracy in locating funds.